Skip to content

 Answer: July 14 to 30, 2028.

 The Paralympics follow August 15 to 27, 2028.
-LA 2028’s calendar starts two weeks earlier than recent Summer Games (Paris 2024 ran July 26 to August 11), so July school-vacation overlap is larger for US TV markets.
-The schedule was confirmed in November 2025.
+LA 2028’s calendar starts two weeks earlier than Paris 2024 (July 26 to August 11), so it overlaps more of the US school summer break.

 110. How many sports will be contested at LA 2028?
 (Easy)